wolray/AnySwap/README.md

 # Any Swap

-Swap parameters, words, and expressions from current cursor.
+Swap words, parameters, and expressions from current cursor.

 Behaves just like move-element-left/right in IntelliJ's IDEs, but more intelligently.
-It is based on a general syntax analyzer that enables you to swap complicated expressions recursively while maintaining a correct operator precedence.
+It is based on a general abstract-syntax-tree analyzer that enables you to swap complicated expressions recursively while maintaining a correct operator precedence.

-## Usage and Features
+## Usage

 Bind command `any_swap` with parameter `forward` equals `true` or `false` to keys that you prefer.
 It is already set to alt+[ and alt+] by default.
 ```